andrewbluepiano/SignPi/README.md

 Runs a verrrrrrryyyyyyy simple web app on the RasPi (just type the Pi's IP into your browser).
 Nothing else at this point.

-I use an amplifier for power management because I'm not an electrical engineer, and just dont wanna deal with that xD.

 ### The Sign
 <img src="https://i.imgur.com/yJKfxQL.jpg" width="500" />